skhanal5/clip-farmer/README.md

 ```
  .\clip-farmer.exe clean --directory [directory] --duration [seconds]
 ```
+**Note:** To clean clips with filter, you must have ffmpeg/ffprobe installed on your local environment.

 ### Help
 You can get help when interacting with the cli with either the `--help` or `-h` flags at any command-level.